 (1) The Court may, on such terms as it thinks just, by order extend or abridge the period within which a person is required or authorised by these Rules, or by any judgment, order, or direction, to do any act in any proceedings.

-(2) The Court may extend any such period as is referred to in paragraph (1) although the application for extension is not made until after the expiration of that period.
+(2) The Court may extend any such period as is referred to in subrule (1) although the application for extension is not made until after the expiration of that period.

 (3) The period within which a person is required by these Rules, or by any order or direction, to serve, file or amend any pleading or other document may be extended by consent (given in writing) without an order of the Court being made for that purpose.

 [Rule 5 amended in Gazette 29 Apr 2005 p.
-1791.]
+1791; 28 Jun 2011 p.
+2552.]

 6. Extension where security ordered